Rikj000/MoniGoMani/VERYQUICKSTART.md

 ## Total Overall Signal Importance Calculator
 Paste the `buy_params` & `sell_params` results from your HyperOpt over in the `/user_data/Total-Overall-Signal-Importance-Calculator.py` file.
-Then execute: `python ./user_data/Total-Overall-Signal-Importance-Calculator.py` from your favorite terminal / CLI to calculate the overall importance of the signals being used.
+Then execute: `python ./user_data/Total-Overall-Signal-Importance-Calculator.py -sc BTC` from your favorite terminal / CLI to calculate the overall importance of the signals being used.
 The higher the score of a signal the better!
+And now it will also export to a `.log` file for easy sharing!
-Share these results in [#moni-go-mani-testing](https://discord.gg/xFZ9bB6vEz) so we can improve the signals, please don't forget to mention your `stake_currency`!
+Share these results in [#moni-go-mani-testing](https://discord.gg/xFZ9bB6vEz) so we can improve the signals!

+- Now you must fill in `-sc` or `--staking-currency` with the one you use in `config.json` as `stake_currency` since it really matters
+- Optional fill in `-f` or `--file` to submit a custom file name for the log file to be exported
+- Optional fill in `-nf` or `--no-file` if you don't want a log file to be exported

 ## Some more good info
 - [Freqtrade's official website](https://www.freqtrade.io/en/latest/) is **THE BEST** place to learn how to work with the bot!
 Be sure to check it out
 - [Investopedia](https://www.investopedia.com/) is really a good site to learn how to interpret buy/sell signals, just look up the indicator you'd like to understand with the search icon in the top right.